APPLICATIONS for the 2014 SRP will be accepted through January 15, 2014.

 - Out-of-town applicants who are being seriously considered for a principal role may be given the opportunity to sing additional material.

 - Depending on the initial auditions, we may or may not hold callbacks.
-If we need to hear you a second time, you will be notified no later than March 1.
-Some artists being considered for a principal role may be invited for a mini-coaching at Maestro Fecteau's studio.
+If we need to hear you a second time, you will be notified no later than February 5, 2014.
+Some artists being considered for a principal role may be invited for a 'mini-coaching' at Maestro Fecteau's studio.

 what we're looking for